labouz/laylab.me/content/posts/2021-07-12-shiny-app-with-google-domains/index.en.md

 ![](add_url2.png)

-## Step 4. - Adjusting CNAME Settings
+## Step 4. - Adjusting DNS Settings

 When I first had to do this, I thought that would be it.
 It seems like it should be that simple 🤷‍♀️.
 There is just one last step.
 We need to make sure Google knows to point your custom domain to your Shiny app account.
 This is done by creating a Canonical Name a.k.a and [CNAME](https://en.wikipedia.org/wiki/CNAME_record) from `myawesomesauce.info` to `labouz.shinyapps.io`.
 CNAMEs act as an alias.
 They essentially point the domain to another resource where information, like host IP address can be found (shinyapps.io).